ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_task_download.rst

 .. image:: /static/training/t04/layer_properties_general.png
    :align: center

-15. Once on the pyramids window you will see a description about they are.
+15. Once on the **Pyramids** tab you will see a description about they are.

 .. image:: /static/training/t04/layer_properties_pyramids_menu.png
    :align: center

 16. To the right of the window you will see the **Resolutions** options.
 Selecting all of them will make displaying in QGIS the fastest, but this could take hours to compute depending on the file size and processing capabilities of the computer you are using.
-We recommend you select alternating resolutions options (i.e. one one selected one not selected, and so on).
+For the Uganda example, we can select them all, but if using a larger area or higher spatial resolution than the default 250m, we recommend you select alternating resolutions options (i.e. one resolution selected and one not selected, and so on).
 Resolutions are selected by clicking on them.
 When selected, they will turn blue.

  Make sure that the settings at the bottom are set to: